Muhammad-Hamza-Jadoon/Langchain-GetStarted/README.md

 You will need to install Langchain for a start.

-Notebooks specify rest of the requiremnets, including TogetherApi key.
+Notebooks specify rest of the requiremnets, including how to setup TogetherApi key.

 ### Notebook 1
 -----------